AndreBaumeier/contentful-bedrock/README.md

 ## Cost

 Deployment cost of this template will vary by region (e.g. 0,40 USD), it will use [one managed secret](https://aws.amazon.com/de/secrets-manager/pricing/) (the Access and Secret Keys that are generated) - feel free to delete the secret after you stored them securely.
 Usage of Bedrock will incur cost.
 Please see the [Amazon Bedrock pricing](https://aws.amazon.com/de/bedrock/pricing/) page for details.
+See [Setup cost alerts and budgets](#Setup cost alerts and budgets) for a way to control your costs by applying limits to your Bedrock usage.

 ## Setup instructions